 How To Join Chaffee County 4-H

 1.)
 Pick a Club.
 The clubs are listed below.
 We recommend going to several different club meetings to find the best fit.
-Some clubs specialize in different projects too.
-Paw Prints does a lot with the dog project, and the Horse club works on the horse project.
+Some clubs specialize in different projects.
 Contact the club leaders if you have any questions!

 2.)
 Create a 4HOnline Account.
 4HOnline is the online system we use in Colorado.
 You will need to create a profile to become a member.
-Visit co.4honline.com to start.
-Find detailed instructions on enrolling by visiting https://co4h.colostate.edu/resources/4ho/family-guide.pdf.
+Click here to go to the 4-HOnline log-in screen.
+Find detailed instructions on the enrollment process here.

 3.)
 Payment.
-It is $25 per 4-H member.
+Membership dues are $25 per member per year.
 We accept both cash and check.
-Come by our office at 185 Quigot Court, Poncha Springs, CO 81201 to drop your payment off.
-Make checks payable to “Extention Activity Fund”.
+Come by our office at 185 Quigot Court, Salida, CO 81201 to drop your payment off or mail payment to 10165 CR 120, Salida CO 81201.
+Make checks payable to “Extension Activity Fund.”

 4.)
 Pick a Project.
-What is your child interested in learning?
-We have so many different project to pick from.
-Youth spend the year learning about the topic, then complete at the County Fair.
-Project include: horse, rabbits, beef, robotics, cake decorating, art, fishing, etc. Find a complete list of projects here.
-Or visit: https://co4h.colostate.edu/resources/projectlist.pdf.
+What is your 4-H’er interested in learning?
+We have over 150 projects to choose from.
+4-H’ers spend the year learning about the topic, then complete at the County Fair.
+Project areas include animal sciences, communication/arts/leisure sciences, family consumer sciences, mechanical sciences, natural resources, and self-determined projects.
+Find a complete list of projects here.

 5.)
 Purchase or Download Your Project Manual.
 Your project manual will be your guide throughout the year.
-It will help teach you new skills, and has a variety of different activities to complete.
-To find your project manual, visit https://co4h.colostate.edu/program-areas/colorado-4-h-project-information/.
-Click on the topic your project is under (i.e. natural resources, stem, animals, creative arts, family and consumer sciences, and personal development).
-You might need to explore a little to find the your project.
+It will help teach you new skills and has a variety of different activities to complete.
+To find your project manual, visit this webpage.
+Click on the area your project is under and scroll until you find your project.

 Once you find the project, you can purchase or download your manual by clicking on the orange colored unit number (example: Unit 1-3 or Upcylce Your Style).
 The link will take you directly to the site to purchase the manual.
 Most manuals are between $10-$15.
-If you need help determining what unit you might be, contact the extention office.
+If you need help determining what unit you might be, contact our office.
 We typically recommend starting at unit 1, but if you want to start at a different one, that’s okay too!
+Some units are based on age, some units are based on skill progression.

 6.)
 Download Your Record Book.
 Record keeping is an important life skill.
-Record books help kids learn how to keep track of finances, materials, set goals, and write a narrative.
-Download your record book at https://co4h.colostate.edu/projects/erecords/22-23.zip.
-If you need help printing, contact our office and we will print it for you to then pick up.
+Record books, also called “E-Records,” help 4-H’ers learn how to keep track of finances, supplies, animal health, goals, etc. Find and download your record book here.
+If you need help printing, contact our office and we will print it for you.

 7.)
 Make sure you complete the following tasks to finish the 4-H year as a member in good standing:

-- Give a demonstration.
-A demonstration is a 5 minute presentation you give at a club meeting.
-You can make a poster, powerpoint presentation, or more.
-Select any topic (example: swine diseases, how to string a guitar, how to bathe your dog, etc.)!
-Talk to your club leader about scheduling your demonstration.
+• Give a demonstration.
+A demonstration is a brief presentation you give at a club meeting.
+You can make a poster, PowerPoint presentation, how-to speech, or something similar.
+Select any topic related to your project area and talk to your club leader about scheduling your demonstration.

-- Create and showcase an exhibit at the Chaffee County Fair!
-This is the culmination of everything you have learned about your project this 4-H year.
-This could mean showing your animal at the Fair, or exhibiting at the indoor project judging.
-For indoor projects, you can create a stand alone item or display board.
-Just make sure you follow the exhibit requirement rules.
-They can be found at: https://co4h.colostate.edu/statefair/StateFairExhibitReq.pdf.
+• Create and showcase an exhibit at the Chaffee County Fair!
+This is the culmination of everything you have learned about your project throughout the year.
+This may look like showing your horse, dog, or market animal during the animal shows or exhibiting during the indoor project judging.

 Joining 4-H is a very rewarding, engaging, and fun experience.
 But it can also be overwhelming and new.
 We are here to support you!
 If you have any questions about what you just learned, contact our office!